 The great thing about the LTM is that it is more like a science museum, you get hands on with interactive learning and play.
 The children were able to understand the science of a hot air balloon through a simple experiment and as an added bonus were able to see the living capsule from the successful round the world hot air balloon attempt.
 They could imagine being a parachutist through a combination of a hanging platform and a TV screen – very clever but I have to say that Grandma and I both felt a bit queasy so had to get off rather promptly.

 We boarded a real aircraft and were able to view the cockpit up front, the electrics in the floor and relax in the smoking lounge which is now, of course, non-smoking.
 The children were able to abort a flight via the emergency slide, they could take charge of air traffic control and learn about Swiss involvement in aspects of aviation history.
-Joshua was keen to have a go in the helicopter simulator where I had to ‘fly’ the craft, I’m please to report that we only crashed once.
-The aircraft simulator will have to wait until Joshua has grown a bit – have to admit that I’m not too sorry about this as that’s the simulator that really moves.
+J was keen to have a go in the helicopter simulator where I had to ‘fly’ the craft, I’m please to report that we only crashed once.
+The aircraft simulator will have to wait until J has grown a bit – have to admit that I’m not too sorry about this as that’s the simulator that really moves.

 Finally, three floors up in the roof of the hangar we came across a small, but great display, on space with an interactive explanation about weightlessness, a rather primitive display that got over the concept of the distance between the moon and earth.
 There were spacesuits on display, a film (in German) about the Swiss space program and footage of a rocket launch, and finally a mock up of part of the International Space Station.
 The final frontier provided the perfect end to our exploration of aviation history.